telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

 The Diagram layout is the automatic organization of a diagram based on how its shapes are connected, which is the so-called incidence structure.
 The `layout()` method is the gateway to a variety of layout algorithms.

-The example below demonstrates the effect of the `layout` method by generating a random diagram and calling the method.
+The following example demonstrates the effect of the `layout` method by generating a random diagram and calling the method.

 ###### Example